vsuhanov/fast-peek/README.md

 It is similar to the `Quick Definition` feature, but is different in following ways:

-1. Instead of a short snippent of the definition, it shows the containing file
+1. Instead of a short snippet of the definition, it shows the containing file
 2. The file is fully editable in the popup so you can quickly adjust
 3. Further invocation of the action will continue to go deeper in the same popup